Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 explanation must be **hard to vary**, in the sense that slightly altering any of its assumptions would dramatically alter its predictions.
 Good Explanations have **universal reach**, since they can be used to understand things we might never see.
-General relativiy and quantum mechanics allow us to reason about black holes and the big bang, while natural selection allows us to think about extinct species from millions of years ago.
+General relativity and quantum mechanics allow us to reason about black holes and the big bang, while natural selection allows us to think about extinct species from millions of years ago.
 Explanations improve by conjecture and refutation: when a new theory is proposed, we can use evidence to knock it down---whichever theory